 Honey can benefit dogs with gastrointestinal problems due to its antibacterial properties.
 Raw honey can benefit dogs suffering from gastritis, IBD, colitis and other GI issues resulting from an overgrowth of bacteria.

 Honey has been praised for its health benefits to both people and pets for many years and the world is starting to recognize it for its healing properties.
 Raw honey can prove to be an important part of a dog's diet while acting as an alternative medicine for allergies, digestive trouble and more!
 I highly recommend the addition of raw, local honey to the diet of any dog suffering from environmental allergies.
-One teaspoon in the morning and one teaspoon at night is ideal for large dogs, one teaspoon a day is ideal for small dogs.
+One tablespoon a day is ideal for large dogs and one teaspoon a day is ideal for small dogs.

 Your dog's diet and nutrition plays a large role in how healthy they are and how long they live, consider learning more about proper diet and nutrition with K9 Instinct!
 Feel free to contact me if you have any questions or if you are interested in a diet and nutrition consultation.